guifeitosabr/s24-team-09-landing-page/content/page/bootstrap-carousel/index.md

 ### Team

-FocusTabs was built by Anirudh Bharadwaj (BSE, Computer Science), Eshan Singhal (BASc, Physics & BE, Computer Engineering), Guilherme Feitosa (BA, Economics), and Kofi Addae-Sakyi – all undergraduate students at the University of Pennsylvania.
+FocusTabs was built by Anirudh Bharadwaj, Eshan Singhal, Guilherme Feitosa, and Kofi Addae-Sakyi – all undergraduate students at the University of Pennsylvania.

 ### Acknowledgements